phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/cp.md

 cp foo bar
 ```

-creates a file `bar` which is a copy of file `foo`.
+Creates a file `bar` which is a copy of file `foo`.
 If `bar` existed it is overwritten.

-To create a copy of the same name destination filename can be omitted and only destination directory can be provided.
+To create a copy of the same name destination filename can be omitted, and only destination directory can be provided.
 Following command:

 ```bash
 cp foo directory/